An intimate reflection on tropical island cooking's bold flavors and big stories, with 125 recipes, from celebrated food writer Von Diaz.

-More than 125 recipes and intimate stories that exemplify the food and history of the island nations of the Indian, Atlantic, and Pacific Oceans, organized by ancestral techniques.
-Presented by Von Diaz through her personal family history and tireless research.
-The islands spanning the Indian, Atlantic, and Pacific oceans are remarkable places, sharing dozens of ingredients and cooking techniques, including marinating, pickling + fermentation, braising + stewing, frying, grilling + smoking, and steaming + in-ground roasting.
-Bold flavors drip from the edges of each dish-tastes that represent stories of resistance, persistence, and wisdom passed down from generation to generation.
+The islands spanning the Indian, Atlantic, and Pacific Oceans are remarkable places, sharing dozens of ingredients and cooking techniques, including marinating, pickling and fermentation, braising and stewing, frying, grilling and smoking, and steaming and in-ground roasting.
+Bold flavors drip from the edges of each dish with tastes that represent stories of resistance, persistence, and wisdom passed down from generation to generation.

 • Coco Bread from Jamaica